ConnorArmstrong/deco1400-website/readme.md

 ### css/

-- All stylesheets are here, one for each page, each html component and a global `style.css`
+- All stylesheets are here, one for each page and html component alongside a global `style.css`

 ### design-images/